MYKatz/Github-Dating/README.md

 ## Getting up and running

-Run app.py once in python to initialize the DB
+Run app.py once in python to initialize the DB.
+You'll need to comment out the "import nearest" (currently line 17).
+Why?
+Because Matthew Katz is a clown.

 Run doc2vec.py once to initialize our doc2vec model